PhroggDev/THM_Rooms/ide/README.md

   * Access ports discovered
   * Where possible determine version of server software
   * Seek out publicly released known exploits
-  * Once local access is achieved, escalate privileges to find the flags
+  * Once local access is achieved, escalate privileges to find all the flags

 ### 1. Nmap enumeration